viniciusdacal/redux-arc/README.md

   update: { url: 'path/to/resource/:id', method: 'put' },
 });
 ```
 > The action creators name is up to you!
 We only care about the config inside it.
-You can create a `softDelete`, for example.
+You can create one named `softDelete`, for example.

 ## Action Creators
-`creators` is just an object that contains the action creators you defined (`list`, `read`, `create`, `update`).
+The `creators` is an object that contains the **action creators** you configured (`list`, `read`, `create`, `update`).

-you can execute any of them passing an object, which can contain a `payload`, used in the request, and any other value, that will be used to parse the url params that you declare, and will be forwarded to `asyncTask`
+you can execute any of them passing an object, which can contain a `payload`, used in the request, and any other value, that will be used to parse the url params that you declare, and will be kept in the action, under the **meta**.

 ```js
 dispatch(creators.read({ id: '123'}));